Workiva/over_react/doc/flux_to_redux.md

             secondStoreContext: secondStoreAdapter,
             thirdStoreContext: thirdStoreAdapter,
         })(
-            // Flux, connectFlux, or Redux connected compontents can now be used here ),
+            // Flux, connectFlux, or Redux connected components can now be used here ),
         querySelector('#content'));
     }